Tax Benefits of New York's 529 College Savings Program

 What New York Offers Contributors to College Education Savings Plans

-529 Plans offer tax-advantaged ways to save money, as investments made in these accounts grow free of federal and state income taxes, and all withdrawals used for qualified higher education expenses are exempt from federal income tax.
-New York is one of 34 states and the District of Columbia that offers residents a tax deduction or tax credit.
+529 plans offer tax-advantaged ways to save money, because investments made in these accounts grow tax-free and all withdrawals used for qualified higher education expenses are exempt from federal income tax.
+New York is one of 34 states and the District of Columbia that offer residents a tax deduction or tax credit for 529 plan contributions.

 Overview of the Tax Deduction

-The maximum contribution limit for all New York plans is $520,000.
-Up to $10,000 is deductible annually from New York State taxable income for married couples filing jointly, and single taxpayers can deduct up to $5,000.
-State tax benefits for non-resident New York taxpayers may vary.
+For non-resident New York taxpayers, deductions may vary.
 State tax deductions may be subject to recapture in certain circumstances, such as rollovers to another state's 529 plan or non-qualified withdrawals.
-Please consult a tax advisor for more information about your specific situation.
+Consult a tax advisor for more information about your specific situation.

-Adding to its attractiveness is the fact that residents do not need to itemize their other deductions to claim a benefit from their NY 529 College Savings Program.
-If you are not able to deduct anything else, you’ll still be able to deduct your contributions to the plan from your gross income.
+New York residents do not need to itemize their other deductions to claim a benefit from their New York 529 College Savings Program.
+Even if you are not able to deduct anything else, you’ll still be able to deduct your contributions to the plan from your gross income.

-If you are a New Yorker trying to choose between the 529 college savings program and other college savings vehicles, you need to account for the potential tax savings of the New York deduction for residents.
+If you are a New Yorker trying to choose between the 529 college savings program and other college savings vehicles, account for the potential tax savings of the New York deduction for residents when making your decision.

-Remember that New Yorkers may only receive a deduction for contributing to the 529 plan and not for plans from any other state.
-For example, if a NY state taxable income of $318,750–$2,125,450 incurs a tax rate of 6.85%, a contribution of $5,000 could potentially save $342.50 at tax time.
-Receiving the deduction could be similar to a 6.85% bonus on the amount contributed.
+Remember that New Yorkers may only receive a deduction for contributing to the New York 529 plan and not for plans from any other state.